aifoundry-org/et-platform/test-compute-kernels/coop_tl_tfma/README.md

 This should not spill into the output tensor (tensor_c).
 A 2MB image should be enough.

 3. Run with sys_emu:
-sys_emu -master_min -mem_desc mem_desc.txt -shires 1ffffffff -minions ffffffff -max_cycles 100000000
+sys_emu -mem_desc mem_desc.txt -shires 1ffffffff -minions ffffffff -max_cycles 100000000
 This will take ~9mins.
 See the CRC outputs and copy the correct values into include/crc_vals.h Build and run again.
 You should see no errors.
 Generate the zebu images and send it to Zebu